What To Do In Rovaniemi Santa Park?

 This guy should be full of joy.
 He should walk around the village and talk with tourists, not just sit in one room and pose for photos.

-We think that the owners of Rovaniemi Santa Claus Village don’t really understand the idea of Christmas.
+Maybe the owners of Rovaniemi Santa Claus Village don’t really understand the idea of Christmas.

 They took away the only attraction that should be available for everyone: Santa Claus.